dreko1/CSC307-eSale/README.md

 Class project for CSC-307.

-Create an online resource for selling various items.
+Create an online resource for selling various items similar to Craigslist.
+Users are able to post listings of items they are trying to sell to an end user.
+Users can either login or signup to their account to make a posting or view postings as guests.

 The Backend is written in Python using Flask and the style guide specified at https://github.com/Microsoft/vscode-python (A vscode plugin)